ben-blazado/CarND-Advanced-Lane-Lines/writeup.md

 ### Sliding Window Search Area

-The "sliding window" search area defined a rectangle, `(x1, y1, x2, y2)`, which starts at the base of the image and progressively "slides" up the image to gather lane pixels within the boundaries of the rectangle.
-The lane pixels are gathers in separate x and y position arrays `lane_points_x` and `lane_points_`.
-The horizontal (x) position of the rectangle is adjusted to the average x position of all pixels found if a threshold number of points was reached.
+The "sliding window" search area defined a rectangle, `(SlidingWindow.x1, SlidingWindow.y1, SlidingWindow.x2, SlidingWindow.y2)`, which starts at the base of the image and progressively "slides" up the image to gather lane pixels within the boundaries of the rectangle.
+The lane pixels are gathers in separate x and y position arrays `SlidingWindow.lane_points_x` and `SlidingWindow.lane_points_y`.
+The horizontal (`SlidingWindow.x_mid`) position of the rectangle is adjusted to the average x position of all pixels found if a threshold number of points was reached.
 Also, if not enough pixels were found the window is slid in the last direction of found pixels so that it just does not slide upwards.
 Rather, it slides in the direction the previous window slid.
-The sliding stops once it reaches the top (when y1 == 0).
+Windows can slide past the left or right edges.
+The sliding stops once it reaches the top (set in boolean variable `SlidingWindow.passed_top` in `SlidingWindow.slideUp()`).

 ```
 ###